Dave Bautista wants to do a romantic comedy even though he's not a 'typical rom-com lead' - Local News 8

 “I just don’t know if I want Drax to be my legacy,” he told GQ in January. “it’s a silly performance, and I want to do more dramatic stuff.”

-Bautista in recent years has largely taken on roles that show off his comedy chops, like “My Spy” opposite Melissa McCarthy and “Stuber.”
+Bautista in recent years has largely taken on roles that show off his comedy chops, like in “My Spy” and “Stuber.”
 He also appeared in “Glass Onion: A Knives Out Mystery.”

 The-CNN-Wire